Myles Amine

-Myles Nazem Amine (born 14 December 1996) is a freestyle and folkstyle wrestler who competes at 86 kilograms.
+Myles Nazem Amine (born 14 December 1996) is an American-Sammarinese freestyle and folkstyle wrestler who competes at 86 kilograms.
 Born in the United States, he represents San Marino internationally.
 He is a graduate of Detroit Catholic Central High School.

 Collegiate career

 In folkstyle, Amine is a five-time NCAA Division I All-American and two-time Big Ten Conference Champion (four-time finalist) for the Michigan Wolverines.
 Amine was the top-seeded 197-pound NCAA wrestler heading into the 2021 national championships, but finished third.
 His paternal grandfather Nazem Amine was also a freestyle wrestler who competed for Lebanon at the 1960 Summer Olympics.

 Freestyle career

 In freestyle, Amine won bronze for San Marino at the 2020 Summer Olympics and claimed medals at the European Games and the European Championships.

 He won the gold medal in the 86 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
 He competed in the 86 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

 He won one of the bronze medals in the men's 86 kg event at the 2023 World Wrestling Championships held in Belgrade, Serbia.
 As a result, he earned a quota place for San Marino for the 2024 Summer Olympics in Paris, France.

 In February 2024, he won the silver medal in the men's 86 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
 In August 2024, he lost his bronze medal match in the men's freestyle 86 kg event at the Summer Olympics in Paris, France.
 He was also a flag bearer for San Marino during the closing ceremony of the Olympics.